Lookman scores, Zambo Anguissa bags assist in Fulham loss to Manchester United | Goal.com

 6 - Ademola Lookman has provided three goals and three assists in the Premier League this season, with his six total goal involvements the most of any Fulham player in the competition this campaign.
 Lead. pic.twitter.com/KZrLatC6SD— OptaJoe (@OptaJoe) January 20, 2021

-Edinson Cavani bought United back into contention in the encounter when he levelled proceedings with a well-taken effort.
+Edinson Cavani brought United back into contention in the encounter when he levelled proceedings with a well-taken effort.

-Paul Pogba then grabbed the match-winning goal to ensure his side secure all three points and halt the seven-game unbeaten run of Fulham.
+Paul Pogba then grabbed the match-winning goal to ensure his side secured all three points and halted the seven-game unbeaten run of Fulham.

 Lookman featured for the duration of the game in his 16th appearance across all competitions for the Craven Cottage outfit.